 Telehealth Billing Services in North Carolina

-North Carolina's telehealth practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA Medicare policies.
+North Carolina's telehealth practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both NC payer rules and telehealth coding complexity.

 Why North Carolina Telehealth Practices Need Specialized Billing

 North Carolina's healthcare market includes 25,000+ physicians, and telehealth practices here face a payer market dominated by Blue Cross Blue Shield of North Carolina on the commercial side and NC Medicaid Managed Care on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect telehealth procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect telehealth procedure coverage and medical necessity requirements.
 Generic billing teams without NC specific knowledge leave revenue on the table.

 Telehealth billing itself is complex.
 Telehealth billing requires precise modifier and place-of-service coding that varies by payer and state.
 The distinction between POS 02 (telehealth facility) and POS 10 (telehealth patient home) affects reimbursement rates.
 Modifier 95 designates real-time audio/video services, while modifier 93 covers audio-only visits.
 Remote patient monitoring codes 99453-99458 and telephone E/M codes 99441-99443 add further billing opportunities that many practices miss entirely.
 When you combine this coding complexity with North Carolina's specific payer rules, authorization requirements, and 5 NC Medicaid Managed Care managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving telehealth practices from Charlotte to Durham and across North Carolina.
+Go Medical Billing provides that expertise at 2.49% of collections, serving telehealth practices from Charlotte to Asheville and across North Carolina.

 North Carolina Payer Challenges for Telehealth